We have more calculators to help you with your situation.

-Some lenders have different sets of LMI premium rates depending on the nature of your loan application or they may have premium loadings for particular loan purposes.
+Some lenders have different sets of LMI premiums depending on the nature of your application or they may have premium loadings for particular loan purposes.

 Our LMI calculator asks for more information than other calculators you may find online.

 - Confirming which lenders/mortgage insurers are likely to accept your mortgage application.

-- Using the state you’re in to correctly calculate the stamp duty on your LMI premium.
+- Using the state you’re in to calculate the stamp duty on your LMI premium correctly.

-- Indicating whether you may be eligible for a special discount or LMI waiver.
+- Determining whether you may be eligible for a special discount or waiver.

-One of our mortgage brokers will give you a call to discuss the lowest LMI premiums available for your situation.
+A Home Loan Experts mortgage broker will give you a call to discuss the cheapest LMI premiums available for your situation.